Tame topology over definable uniform structures: Cell Decomposition and Dimension in Visceral Theories

 The dense, codense definable set $\Q$ means that $\mathcal{R}$ is not viscerally ordered.
 However, if we consider the uniform structure generated by (where $\epsilon$ ranges over positive elements of $\R$), then by quantifier elimination it is clear that this generates a visceral definable uniform structure on $\mathfrak{R}$, and so $T$ is visceral. \end{example}

 The complete theory of any ordered structure has definable finite choice, so in particular our cell decomposition result applies to viscerally ordered Abelian groups.

-If $\mathfrak{R}$ is a \textbf{divisible} ordered Abelian group, then we can summarize the relationship between various tameness notions for $T = \Th(\mathfrak{R})$ as follows, where all implications are strict:
+If $\mathfrak{R}$ is a \textbf{divisible} ordered Abelian group, then we can summarize the relationship between various tameness notions for $T = \Th(\mathfrak{R})$ as follows:

 The first implication was shown in \cite{DGL} and the second implication was proved by Simon \cite{S}.
-In Section 5 below, we construct examples showing that neither implication can be reversed; indeed, we show how to build viscerally ordered divisible Abelian groups which are not even NIP.
+In Section 4 below, we construct examples showing that the second implication cannot be reversed; indeed, we show how to build viscerally ordered divisible Abelian groups which are not even NIP.
+We conjecture that the first implication cannot be reversed, either.

 If $\mathfrak{R}$ is a \textbf{densely ordered} Abelian group which is not necessarily divisible, then Simon's theorem does not apply: $\mathfrak{R}$ may be dp-minimal but not viscerally ordered.
 For example, consider $\mathfrak{R} = (\Z_{(p)}, +, <)$, where $\Z_{(p)} \subseteq \Q$ consists of all fractions $r/s$ whose denominator is relatively prime to a fixed prime number $p$; as shown in \cite{Goodrick_dpmin}, this theory is dp-minimal, but it is not viscerally ordered, since the set of all $p$-divisible elements is dense and codense.